shoyan/git-find-committer/README.md

 [![CircleCI](https://circleci.com/gh/shoyan/git_find_committer/tree/master.svg?style=svg)](https://circleci.com/gh/shoyan/git_find_committer/tree/master)

 The GitFindCommitter is a tool to find the committers as a target the modified file.
 As the name, look for the committers from the commit history of Git.
 For example, if you modify the hoge.rb and fuga.rb in fix branch.
-GitFindCommitter looks for a committer to target the hoge.rb and fugue.rb.
+GitFindCommitter looks for a committer to target the hoge.rb and fuga.rb.

 ## Installation